-But what about while the baby is still in your tummy?
-Pregnant moms and even their significant others can begin bonding with their babies well before they are born.
-Babies start to hear sounds at around the 18-week mark of pregnancy.
-By 26 weeks, they may even be able to tell when it’s mom or dad talking to them.
-But how, exactly, can you connect with your baby while they are still in your tummy?
+We hear about ways to bond with our newborns from the moment they are born.
+But what about ways to connect with your baby still in your tummy?
+Pregnant moms and their significant others can begin bonding with their babies well before birth.
+Babies start hearing sounds in your body around the 18-week mark of pregnancy.
+By 27 to 29 weeks, they may even be able to tell when it’s mom or dad talking to them.
+They will hear at around the same level as an adult when they are full-term.1 But how can you connect with your baby while they are still in your tummy?

 Ways to Connect With Your Unborn Baby

-Talk it Out
+1. Talk it Out

 One of the simplest things you can do to bond with your baby is to talk to them.
-It may feel silly at first, but hearing your voice consistently throughout the pregnancy will help strengthen your connection.
+It may feel silly initially, but hearing your voice consistently throughout the pregnancy will help strengthen your connection.
 When you lay down in bed at the end of the night, recount your day to your baby, tell them a story about something funny that happened, and tell them goodnight.

-Sing & Dance
+3. Sing & Dance

 Playing music and talking to your baby are both great ways to bond.
-You can even take it a step further and sing and dance with them.
-Sing a lullaby to your baby each night, and you may be surprised to see them calm down when they hear that same song after birth.
+You can even take it further and sing and dance with them.
+Sing a lullaby or nursery rhyme to your baby each night, and you may be surprised to see them calm down when they hear that same song after birth.
 Or turn up your favorite tune and have a little dance party in the living room.
 Keep it simple and easy.
 The movement is great for your baby to feel and good for you, too.

-Give a Gentle Massage
+4. Give a Gentle Massage

-Encourage Others to Talk with Baby
+6. Encourage Others to Talk with Baby

-Say Their Name
+7. Say Their Name

-Do a Photoshoot
+8. Do a Photoshoot